 The Dog Owners Code of Conduct

-The MD of Foothills has a Dog Owners Code of Conduct in place which is voluntary in nature and encourages dog owners to be cognizant of the fact that, even though they reside in the country, they must respect the rights of other residents to enjoy peace and quiet in their area.
+Foothills County has a Dog Owners Code of Conduct in place which is voluntary in nature and encourages dog owners to be cognizant of the fact that, even though they reside in the country, they must respect the rights of other residents to enjoy peace and quiet in their area.

 Fines are up to $350 for a dog that bites, or attempts to bite, any person who is on public or private property.
 Also there is a fine of $250 for a dog that is proven to have pursued, worried or destroyed livestock, anywhere in the municipality.